-Image reconstruction in CT is a mathematical process that generates images from X-ray projection data acquired at many different angles around the patient.
-Image reconstruction has a fundamental impact on image quality and therefore on radiation dose.
+Image reconstruction in CT is a mathematical process that generates tomographic images from X-ray projection data acquired at many different angles around the patient.
+Image reconstruction has fundamental impacts on image quality and therefore on radiation dose.
 For a given radiation dose it is desirable to reconstruct images with the lowest possible noise without sacrificing image accuracy and spatial resolution.
-Reconstructions that improve image quality can be translated into a reduction of radiation dose because images of acceptable quality can be reconstructed at lower dose.
+Reconstructions that improve image quality can be translated into a reduction of radiation dose because images of the same quality can be reconstructed at lower dose.

-Users of clinical CT scanners usually have very limited control over the inner workings of the reconstruction method and are confined principally to adjusting various parameters specific to different clinical applications.
+Users of clinical CT scanners usually have very limited control over the inner workings of the reconstruction method and are confined principally to adjusting various parameters that potentially affect image quality.
 The reconstruction kernel, also referred to as “filter” or “algorithm” by some CT vendors, is one of the most important parameters that affect the image quality.
 Generally speaking, there is a tradeoff between spatial resolution and noise for each kernel.
-A smooth kernel generates images with lower noise but with reduced spatial resolution.
-A sharp kernel generates images with higher spatial resolution, but increases the image noise.
+A smoother kernel generates images with lower noise but with reduced spatial resolution.
+A sharper kernel generates images with higher spatial resolution, but increases the image noise.

 The selection of reconstruction kernel should be based on specific clinical applications.
-For example, smooth kernels are usually used in brain exams or liver tumor assessment to reduce image noise and enhance low contrast detectability.
-Radiation dose associated with these exams is usually higher than that for other exams due to the intrinsic lower contrast between tissues.
-On the other hand, sharper kernels are usually used in exams to assess bony structures due to the clinical requirement of better spatial resolution.
-Lower radiation dose can be used in these exams due to the inherent high contrast of the structures.
+For example, smooth kernels are usually used in brain exams or liver tumor assessment to reduce image noise and enhance low contrast detectability, whereas sharper kernels are usually used in exams to assess bony structures due to the clinical requirement of better spatial resolution.

 Another important reconstruction parameter is slice thickness, which controls the spatial resolution in the longitudinal direction, influencing the tradeoffs among resolution, noise, and radiation dose.
 It is the responsibility of CT users to select the most appropriate reconstruction kernel and slice thickness for each clinical application so that the radiation dose can be minimized consistent with the image quality needed for the examination.